hemidactylus/flaskbiblio/README.md

 well for large libraries).
 To implement the return-to-prev-page on hitting Cancel buttons, the last query is stored in Flask's `session` object.

-> Consider whether to handle differently the pagination issue (which does not scale well like it is)
+> Consider whether to handle differently the pagination issue (which does not scale well like it is).

+> Also the request args are stored as a dict for the return-from-cancel, hence possible multidict issues are lost.
+To fix.

 There is a nice **import script** to import from a formatted `csv` file: it proceeds in three steps, guiding the user through some of the inconsistencies and warning involved.

+> Develop this into an import/export feature of the app?

 If authors or books are inserted (or edited) with name (or title) very **similar to existing ones**, a warning is raised and the user is asked to confirm her intentions